Unity-Technologies/ml-agents/docs/Package-Settings.md

 # ML-Agents Package Settings

-ML-Agents Package Settings contains settings that applies to the whole project.
+ML-Agents Package Settings contains settings that apply to the whole project.
-It allows you to configure the settings in the editor and these settings are used in both editor and player build.
+It allows you to configure ML-Agents-specific settings in the Editor.
+These settings are available for use in both the Editor and Player.

 You can find them at `Edit` > `Project Settings...` > `ML-Agents`.
 It lists out all the available settings and their default values.